naviqore/documentation/Writerside/topics/architectural-overview.md

 architecture is that each layer defines its own representation of the same real-world entities, leading to frequent type mapping as requests and responses traverse the layers.
 A good example is the entity of a transit stop, which is abstracted differently in various layers.
-In the core layer, we maintain two distinct abstractions: one for GTFS stops and another for stops used by the Raptor algorithm.
+In the core layer, we maintain two distinct abstractions: one for GTFS stops and another for stops used by the RAPTOR algorithm.
 This separation exists because the concept of a transit stop differs based on the context of the layer.
 For instance, in the GTFS layer, technical details such as possible transfers are prioritized, while in the service layer, information from the passenger’s perspective, such as the stop’s full name and available routes, takes precedence.
 In these cases, maintaining separate abstractions for transit stops is justified due